Dewmini-Mandis/auction-management-system-frontend-old/CONTRIBUTING.md

 ## **1. Repository Setup Guide**

-This guide offers detailed instructions for setting up a repository, installing dependencies, configuring a server, and starting the server for a Java application.
+This guide offers detailed instructions for setting up a repository, installing dependencies, configuring a server, and starting the server for this ReactJS application.

 ### **1.1 Clone the Repository**

-To clone a repository using GitHub Desktop, follow these steps:
+To clone the repository using GitHub Desktop, follow these steps:

 * Download and Install GitHub Desktop: [https://desktop.github.com/](https://desktop.github.com/)
 * Open GitHub Desktop